Ducasse/DecisionTreeModel-Documentation/README.md

 | 12 |   cloudy    | medium      | high     | strong | yes         |
 | 13 |   cloudy    | high        | normal   | weak   | yes         |

-We will follow the steps of ID3, so we have to start by checking the stopping criteria.
+We follow the steps of ID3, so we have to start by checking the stopping criteria.
 We notice that here all the examples have the same label, so we return a leaf node with label $yes$.
 So far, our tree will look like the one in `figure of tree`

 ![Tennis Tree](Figures/TennisTree-outlook-cloudy.pdf)

-Now that we got to a leaf node we go back and continue with the other childs of $outlook$.
+Now that we got to a leaf node we go back and continue with the other children of $outlook$.
 We will now look at the case where the $outlook$ is $sunny$, the corresponding subset of examples can be seen in the Table `reference following table`.

 |    | ~~outlook~~ | temperature | humidity | wind   | play tennis |
 |----|---------|-------------|----------|--------|-------------|